Transport in Saudi Arabia: History and overview

+Detail

 Like all states in the Arabian Peninsula, Saudi Arabia does not have any rivers or inland waterways.
 This has not stopped the kingdom from pursuing the development of a water transportation network, primarily constructed to support the transport of petrochemicals.
 The Saudi Ports Authority (Mawani) runs and manages the major ports in the country, overseeing their operations.
 There are some other ports in the kingdom managed by other entities, such as the King Abdullah Port.
 The largest port on the Persian Gulf, the King Abdulaziz Port, is located in Dammam.